andrewchilds/caveman/README.md

 Caveman is a 1KB JS templating engine, written for long-running single-page applications that render tens of thousands of DOM elements at a time.

-Caveman's markup language is built using an extensible macro system, which allows for arbitrary script execution, explicit logic, and partials.
+Caveman's markup language is built using an extensible macro system, which allows for arbitrary script execution, explicit logic (instead of the bastardized "logic-less" logic of mustache/etc), and partials.
 The library is lightweight (1kb compressed), has no dependencies, adds a single `Caveman` variable to the global namespace, and seems from [initial benchmark tests](#benchmarks) to be very fast, almost as fast as native JS concatenation.

 ## Installation